hailenwashere/BSE-EmotionDetector-Portfolio/index.md

 ![Colab SS](https://github.com/hailenwashere/BSE-EmotionDetector-Portfolio/blob/gh-pages/colab%20bar.gif)

-As seen, running my code on Colab was too slow and limited RAM stopped this process at around 70%.
+As seen in the gif of the save data bar, running my code on Colab was too slow and limited RAM provided by Google Colab stopped this process at around 70%.
 Thus, I moved my code to be locally hosted and used Jupyter Notebooks.
 There was a marginal improvement in the runtime of this saving process as the rate of completion basically tripled (up to around 100 iterations/second), but this allowed other problems to show, such as the saving of objects instead of strings for my labels.

 ```python
  for file in tqdm(os.listdir(curr_path)): # iterates through files in ./images/